Under the GDPR (General Data Protection Regulation), a lawful basis must be documented when organisations process personal data.

-If your organisation needs to process personal data “for the performance of a task carried out in the public interest” or “in the exercise of official authority” (Recital 50), you can do so under this lawful basis.
+This lawful basis applies when you must process personal data “for the performance of a task carried out in the public interest” or “in the exercise of official authority”.

-You don’t need a specific statutory power to process personal data, but, unlike the DPA 1998, you must have a clear basis in law, which you must document.
+You don’t need a specific statutory power to process personal data, but you must have a clear basis in law, which you must document.

 The DPA 2018 clarifies that this includes processing necessary for:

 - Exercising a function of either House of Parliament;